-- 1. Go to the PICTURE > Color Temp. menu. - 2.
-Press ◄/▶ to select Cool, Neutral, Normal or Warm and press Enter. - 3.
-Press $\blacktriangle/\blacktriangledown$ to highlight the item you want to change and adjust the values by pressing $\blacktriangleleft/\blacktriangleright$. - Red Gain/Green Gain/Blue Gain: Adjusts the contrast levels of Red, Green, and Blue. - Red Offset/Green Offset/Blue Offset: Adjusts the brightness levels of Red, Green, and Blue.
+- 1. Go to the IMAGE > Color Temp. menu and press Enter. - 2.
+Press ◄/▶ to select Cool, Normal or Warm and press Enter.

-This function is only available when a PC input signal is selected.
+- 3. Press $\blacktriangle/\blacktriangledown$ to highlight the item you want to change and adjust the values by pressing $\blacktriangleleft/\blacktriangleright$. - Red Gain/Green Gain/Blue Gain: Adjusts the contrast levels of Red, Green, and Blue. - Red Offset/Green Offset/Blue Offset: Adjusts the brightness levels of Red, Green, and Blue. - This function is only available when a computer input signal is selected.